ursm/kernel-config/README.md

 ### Optional Fragments (Opt-in)

-- `00-nfc-off.config`: disables NFC core and NFC device drivers.
-Not included in the default `make all`.
 - `00-staging-off.config`: disables staging drivers subtree.
 Not included in the default `make all`.

 These generated files complement `10-base.config`, which prioritizes a minimal, fast kernel by turning off extensive debug/tracing/testing options and choosing modern defaults like Zstd compression.